maxio-com/stoplight-platform-api-docs/portal/content/introduction/overview.md

 # Overview

 Welcome to the Maxio Advanced Billing Developer Portal.
-Maxio Advanced Billing is powered by our Chargify technology stack.
-Our Chargify APIs and webhooks enable our customers to easily build automated sign-up, billing, and subscription workflows integrated with their applications.
+Maxio Advanced Billing is powered by the former Chargify technology stack.
+The Maxio Advanced Billing API and web development tools enable our customers to easily build automated sign-up, billing, and subscription workflows integrated with their applications.

 This documentation will help you get started.
 If you have any questions, please let us know.

-Tutorial: Steps on how to make your first Chargify API call.
-Sign-up for a sandbox account.
-Setup authentication credentials.
-…
-Submit your Chargify API request
-Verify results
-“Next Steps”

 # SDK Quickstart